hazira-code/ecofriend/README.md

-EcoFriends 🌿
+EcoFriend 🌿

 AI Smart Plantation Assistant

 Overview

-EcoFriends is an AI-powered smart plantation assistant developed for students and beginners who want guidance in growing and maintaining plants.
+EcoFriend is an AI-powered smart plantation assistant developed for students and beginners who want guidance in growing and maintaining plants.

 The app helps users: